ait-energy/matsim-model-vienna/README.md

-# MATSim Model Vienna: Open Access
+# MATSim Model Vienna 2023.2

-This repository contains data for a traffic simulation for the city and agglomeration of Vienna with [MATSim](https://matsim.org) - the **M**ulti-**A**gent **T**ransport **Sim**ulation.
+This repository contains data for a traffic simulation model for the city and agglomeration of Vienna (Austria) with [MATSim](https://matsim.org) - the **M**ulti-**A**gent **T**ransport **Sim**ulation.

-> **Note:** the 2022 version (covering a smaller area and using proprietary intermodal routing with Ariadne)
+> [!note] The 2022 version (covering a smaller area and using proprietary intermodal routing with Ariadne)
 > is still available: [MATSim Model Vienna 2022](https://github.com/ait-energy/matsim-model-vienna/tree/2022)

-==**TODOs before final release**==
-- [x] update modal split numbers and plot
-- [x] update all model files
-- [ ] new main citation for our model? (that does not have the ariadne/intermodal stuff as main topic)
-- [ ] what are the highlights of the model? (cordons?)
-- [ ] provide simulation results as zip on nextcloud? (including output events of last calibration iteration)

 ## First Steps

 To get the model simply download or clone this repository.

-Two configs using different mode innovation modules are included:
+Configs for two widely used *mode innovation* variants are included:
-- one with `SubtourModeChoice` (can simply be run with the [MATSim GUI](https://matsim.org/downloads/#gui))
+1. `SubtourModeChoice`: can simply be run with the [MATSim GUI](https://matsim.org/downloads/#gui)
-- one with `DiscreteModeChoice` that requires a custom runner
+2. `DiscreteModeChoice`: requires a custom runner

 The model was developed using MATSim 16 but should also work with older (and newer) versions.

-Results of simulation runs are also directly available [here](https://nextcloud.ait.ac.at/TODO).

-> Note: Use the population with 500 randomly chosen agents and reduce the number of iterations for quick tests.
-> 500 is also the maximum number of agents to visualize the results in [Simunto Via](https://simunto.com/via/) with a free license.

 ## The Model in a Nutshell